 My physical inspection of the roof void area was restricted due to insulation material, stored items and lack of suitable crawl boards.
-As a result the roof void areas were only viewed from the access hatches.
+As a result the roof void area was only viewed from the access hatch.

 I was not able to inspect the sub floor area.